blackandmiles93/project2/README.md

 # project2

-# Vitriolic Cherry Pitt
+# A Vitriolic Cherry Pitt

-I will be creating a wiki page called Vitriolic Cherry Pitt (random name I know).
+I will be creating a wiki page called A Vitriolic Cherry Pitt (random name I know).
 It will be a general purpose wiki page that will have a database with a seed.js file to seed the SQLite database.
 Users will be able to freely edit, delete and add article content (eventually I would like to make it so that only an admin can delete items and users must have an account to edit content).

 # User Story